This is the process of buying a property in Bansko.

-We are in a buyer’s market in Bansko right now so you will find that most of the asking price of properties for sale here are open to negotiation.
-So put in a respectful offer.
+We are in a seller’s market in Bansko at the moment and so sellers are starting to get their asking price (or close to it) however you can always put in a respectful offer.
 I will pass it to the seller and between us we can come to an agreed price.

 Reserve the property